STLRC – Group Hikes

 - Welcome everyone upon arriving at the starting location, introducing new members, and.
 Take attendance and go over the details of the hike

 - Make sure participants check that their name is checked off on a printed copy of on the STLRC sign in sheet.
-(Members are those who are covered by STLRC’s insurance, and all member names are listed on the members sign-in sheet.)

 - Have all newcomers write in their name and cell phone on the Guests portion of the sheet and sign the non-member waiver